The Social Insurance Number (SIN) Code of Practice

 5.1 Key duties of Service Canada and other authorized departments and agencies

 At Service Canada, we commit to protecting clients’ personal information.
 This is the same as for other authorized departments and agencies.
 We must also ensure that the information in the SIR is accurate, complete, and secure.
-To do this, us and other authorized departments and agencies have the following key duties.
+To do this, we and other authorized departments and agencies have the following key duties.

 1. Service Canada and other authorized departments and agencies must restrict access to and disclosure of information from the SIR